 I call this glaze technique ‘Taos” because the overall effect reminds me of the natural environment in Northern New Mexico.
 I start by dipping half the bowl in a floating blue glaze that I make.
 Next I dip the remaining half in a copper glaze I make.
 Now the fun begins and I start to feel like a painter flinging, pouring, and trailing cream glaze and then red gold over the top.
 Lately, I have started to daub a bit of the red gold glaze as well to add a punch, a suggestion of something floral or cloud like.
 Blue, green, and cream glazes I make myself; and I purchase the red gold glaze.

 The melding of the glazes is somewhat unique each time, making groupings of, or an entire place setting, dinnerware in the Taos glaze interesting.
 Not too matchy-matchy.
 The effects are consistent enough, however, to build your collection piece by piece.
+The blue pulled to a sage in this firing!
+Wild!
+Like the colors of the high desert!

 Use this bowl for serving sides, pasta, or a large salad; or, use Taos Pasta Bowl as a mixing bowl or even a fruit bowl.
 And it’s lightweight, balanced, and durable.